anderssandstrom/ecmc_new_etherlab_master/logs/readme.md

 This startup file was used:
 https://github.com/anderssandstrom/ecmc_multi_master_test/blob/master/master0/st.cmd

-IMPORTANT: TESTS where run on different hw.
+IMPORTANT: TESTS where run on different hw and is not FAIR..
+NEED to test on same controller...

 ## New master